miksto/danger-llm_validator/README.md

 #### Attributes

-`checks` - List of checks for the LLM to validate the code changes against.
+`checks` - An array of checks for the LLM to validate the code changes against.

 `llm_model` - The identifier of the language model to use for validation.

 `temperature` - The temperature setting for the language model, controlling the randomness of the output.
 A lower value results in more deterministic output, while a higher value allows for more creativity.
+Defaults to 0.0 for a deterministic output.

 `diff_context_extra_lines` - The number of additional context lines to include around each change in a diff.
 This can help the model understand the context of the changes better.

-`include_patterns` - A list glob patterns for files to include in the validation
+`include_patterns` - An array of glob patterns for files to include in the validation.

-`exclude_patterns` - A list glob patterns for files to exclude from the validation.
+`exclude_patterns` - An array of glob patterns for files to exclude from the validation.

+`llm_responses` - An array of all LLM responses that were received during validation.
+Includes extra data such as file paths and the prompt supplied to the LLM as well as the raw response from the LLM.

+`warn_for_validation_errors` - Whether a warning message should be posted if any of the validations failed.
+Defaults to true.